IntelLabs/MART/examples/mart_armory/README.md

 ## Usage

-1. Generate a YAML configuration of attack.
+1. Generate a YAML configuration of attack, using Adam as the optimizer.

 ```shell
 python -m mart.generate_config \